-Recommended alternatives were selected according to ratings given by the Advisory Committee.
+In the original 1998 CFHMP, recommended alternatives were selected according to ratings given by the Advisory Committee.
 Advisory Committee members rated each alternative on a scale from one to three.
 A rating of one meant that the member considered the alternative unacceptable; two meant acceptable, and three meant preferred.
 The ratings were totaled for each alternative, and the alternative receiving the highest rating was recommended.
-Advisory Committee voting results are tabulated in Appendix H.
+Advisory Committee voting results are tabulated in Appendix E. A full discussion of these recommendations is contained in chapter 8 of the 1998 plan.